Practivio/amazon/content/products/mr-scissors-decorative-scrapbooking-crafting-B08F2SPQZR/index.md

 ---
 title: "Mr Scissors Decorative Scrapbooking Crafting"
-description: "fiskars decorative scissors: Data-driven within Best Value ranking using the Practivio Score™.
+description: "scissors for scrapbooking: Data-driven within Best Value ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["fiskars decorative scissors"]
+keywords: ["scissors for scrapbooking"]
-seo_title: "fiskars decorative scissors — Smart Buy Best Value (2025)"
+seo_title: "scissors for scrapbooking — Smart Buy Best Value (2025)"
 canonicalURL: "/products/mr-scissors-decorative-scrapbooking-crafting-B08F2SPQZR/"
 ---

-**🏆 Practivio Score™:** 846 — _Smart Buy_
+**🏆 Practivio Score™:** 942 — _Smart Buy_

-*If you're comparing **fiskars decorative scissors**, **[Mr Scissors Decorative Scrapbooking Crafting](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **scissors for scrapbooking**, **[Mr Scissors Decorative Scrapbooking Crafting](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Mr Scissors Decorative Scrapbooking Crafting” on Amazon](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20) This Decorative Craft Paper ranks **12 of 266**, inside the **Best Value tier**.
+[Shop “Mr Scissors Decorative Scrapbooking Crafting” on Amazon](https://www.amazon.com/dp/B08F2SPQZR?tag=practivio-20) This Paper Craft Tools ranks **76 of 297**, inside the **Best Value tier**.
 Relative performance leads to this: Practivio recommends it as a **Smart Buy**.

 ### What the signals indicate
-Price: 36 of 266 (top 14% lowest price).
+Price: 38 of 297 (top 13% lowest price).
-Reviews: 6 of 266 (top 3% by review count).
+Reviews: 49 of 297 (top 17% by review count).
-Rating: 213 of 266 (top 81% by average stars).
+Rating: 232 of 297 (top 79% by average stars).
-Demand: 7 of 266 (top 3% by purchases this month).
+Demand: 31 of 297 (top 11% by purchases this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The Hidden Gem for Best Value achieves a Practivio Score™ of 860.00.
+The Hidden Gem for Best Value achieves a Practivio Score™ of 996.00.
-This pick trails the Hidden Gem by 14.00 points.
+This pick trails the Hidden Gem by 54.00 points.
 Keep this in mind when weighing your top choices.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07JMT3FZX?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B002YIP97K?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Every product is screened against baseline measures.